Skip to content

 Return a list of files and directories on the filesystem given a path glob.

-string[]@ glob(string path_pattern, glob_options options = GLOB_DEFAULT);
+string[]@ glob(const string&in path_pattern, glob_options options = GLOB_DEFAULT);

 Arguments: